 - Estimating the number of procedure rooms needed.
 The total annual minutes required are then divided by the annual minutes available per room (adjusted for scheduling efficiency).
 It must be noted that if the hospital is designated as a trauma center, an OR may need to be available at all times for emergencies.
 This must be considered in calculating the number of ORs for the surgical suite.

 In an integrated surgical and interventional radiology suite, optimal flexibility could be achieved if all the procedure rooms were interchangeable.
 However, the physical configuration and patient and staff flow of an OR and an IR are different.
 ORs are typically designed with dual access to the procedure room — one from a perimeter corridor for the patient and staff and the other from a central clean “core” area from which case carts and other sterile supplies and equipment are placed in the procedure room.
-An IR is configured with both a contiguous control room with staff workstations, and a contiguous equipment component room, rather than a clean core area.
+An IR is configured with both a contiguous control room, housing staff workstations, and a contiguous equipment component room, rather than a clean core area.
 IRs also require radiation protection.

 The difficulty in projecting future workload comes when procedures performed in an OR or IR today are expected to migrate to a hybrid room.
 Also, new, and often experimental technology, may involve longer procedure times thus reducing the number of procedures to be accommodated in a specific room initially.